deblockt/google-home-push/README.md

 - `contentType` the audi file content type

 ### .volume(volumelevel):
-- `volumelevel` the volume level from 0-100
+- `volumelevel` the volume level from 0-100 by 0.01 to 1